mikaelmattsson/mikaelmattsson.github.io/_posts/2015-04-12-clean-my-mac.md

 layout: post
 title: Clean My Mac and Free Up Storage
 color: '#ffaa36'
 excerpt: There's so much you could clean on your Mac to save space.
-After a couple months with your new Mac OS X has been building up a big library of logs, backups and other cached data that necessarily isn't important to save.
+After a couple months with your new Mac, OS X has been building up a big library of logs, backups and other cached data that necessarily isn't important to save.
 ---

 There's so much you could clean on your Mac to save space.
-After a couple months with your new Mac OS X has been building up a big library of logs, backups and other cached data that necessarily isn't important to save.
+After a couple months with your new Mac, OS X has been building up a big library of logs, backups and other cached data that necessarily isn't important to save.

 Below are commands listed which with you can run in order to free up storage and speedup your computer.
 So fire up the Terminal application and lets go.